The complexity of Presburger arithmetic with power or powers

 Our work brings the following ideas: \begin{itemize} \item For \prespower, we rewrite the formula by processing quantifier blocks inside out but do not eliminate quantifier alternation.
-The resulting formula is put in a nontrivial fragment of \PA: integer octagon arithmetic (\Oct), which we observe to be decidable in \pspace. \item Our complexity analysis for \prespower exploits a new substitution strategy for power terms: our algorithm tailors substitutions to individual inequalities, rather than applying them in the entire formula globally or in an individual disjunct in the DNF (\`a la Reddy and Loveland).
-This makes it possible to upper-bound the \emph{heft} (the maximum number of variables per inequality) can increase by a factor of $2^{B \cdot L}$ at most, where $L$ is the number of homogeneous terms produced during the transformation, and bounds on these terms will give us bounds on the running times of the algorithms. \end{itemize} We believe that our procedure, in addition to providing the desired bounds, gives a good intuition for the decidability of $\presexp$ and the sources of non-elementary blow-up within~it.
+The resulting formula is put in a nontrivial fragment of \PA: integer octagon arithmetic (\Oct), which we observe to be decidable in \pspace. \item In eliminating problematic variables from formulae, our algorithm exploits a new substitution strategy: it tailors substitutions to individual inequalities, rather than applying them in the entire formula globally or in an individual disjunct in the DNF (\`a la Reddy and Loveland~\cite{ReddyLoveland78}).
+For both \prespower and $\exists\presexp$, this will be key to obtaining strong bounds on the number of homogeneous terms produced during the transformation, and bounds on these terms will give us bounds on the running times of the algorithms. \end{itemize} We believe that our procedure, in addition to providing the desired bounds, gives a good intuition for the decidability of $\presexp$ and the sources of non-elementary blow-up within~it.
 Note that in this work we deal for simplicity with powers of $2$, but the same complexity results apply to any other base $k \in \Nat$, $k > 2$.
 Expansion with two bases is undecidable~\cite{phstrongcobham}.